 Hancock Associates provided civil engineering, land surveying, and wetland science services in the development of this large-scale mixed use commercial, retail and residential development project spanning 53-acres of undeveloped land.
 The complex consists of two hotels, four 40B residential apartment buildings, three restaurants, an assisted care living facility, a wastewater treatment facility and over 42,000 sq. ft. of commercial office and retail space.
 Hancock served as lead MEPA coordinator in preparation of full-scope Environmental Impact Reports in successful issuance of a MEPA certificate.
 We provided wetland delineations, wetland permitting under the Massachusetts Wetlands Protection Act and local town bylaws, vernal pool characterizations and impact analysis, floodplain calculations and drainage studies, wildlife habitat characterization and inventories, and preparation of wetland and wildlife habitat restoration plans as compensatory mitigation for environmental impacts.

-Hancock Associates provided environmental, civil engineering and survey services for the modification and permitting of a private wastewater treatment facility at Kimball Farm, a 125-acre, family-oriented entertainment and recreational facility.
+Hancock Associates provides ongoing environmental, civil engineering and survey services for the modification and permitting of a private wastewater treatment facility at Kimball Farm, a 125-acre, family-oriented entertainment and recreational facility.
 The facility is housed in a new building with underground tanks at the rear of the property.
 The wastewater is treated and then travels over a half mile to an acre of fields.
 It is designed to handle approximately 30,000 gallons of wastewater per day.

 Hancock Associates’ partnership with the Danversport Yacht Club started in 2001 with assistance in the planning and implementation of a new marina travel lift which included a boat ramp and drainage.
 Over the years, our partnership has grown to include other facility enhancements such as a sales, maintenance and storage building, a swimming pool, solar panels and more.